Speaker articles

 Maternal fiber deprivation alters microbiota in offspring, resulting in low-grade inflammation and predisposition to obesity

-Karine Gibbs, University of California, Berkeley, USA
+Karine Gibbs, Harvard University, USA

 The Conserved Serine Transporter SdaC Moonlights to Enable Self Recognition